reflectoring/reflectoring.github.io/content/blog/2022/2022-01-25-annotation-processing.md

 ### Annotation Processing Overview

     Annotation processing is a built-in functionality provided by Java for scanning and processing annotations at compile time.
-Custom Processors can be developed based off AbstractProcessor which is the Java class providing the core functionality.
+Custom Processors can be developed based on AbstractProcessor which is the Java class providing the core functionality.
 They can be used to provide functionality such as automated code generation.

 ### Annotation Processing Implementation - A real-world example

-    A Builder is a design pattern in Java which is used to provide a better alternative to constructors when there is a large number of parameters involved or there is a need for multiple constructors with optional parameters.
+    A Builder is a design pattern in Java that is used to provide a better alternative to constructors when there is a large number of parameters involved or there is a need for multiple constructors with optional parameters.
 We are going to be implementing an Annotation Processor which will generate a set of Builder classes for a given set of POJOs at compile time.
-The main procssing is as below:
+The main processing is as below:

         1. We create a Custom Annotation labeled '@Builder' and apply it to the POJOs in the project for which we want to create corresponding Builder classes.
         2. Create the Annotation Processor module and include this as a library (JAR) in the Core module containing the POJOs.
-        3. Complie the Core module and this will generate the Builder source files in the build directory.
+        3. Compile the Core module and this will generate the Builder source files in the build directory.

 	The source code for this project is available at: